-This article examines the impact of COVID-19 on user behavior and eCommerce, and offers five methods businesses can leverage to retain customers in post-pandemic times.
+This article examines the impact of COVID-19 on user behavior and eCommerce, and offers five methods businesses can leverage to improve customer loyalty in post-pandemic times.

 Customer loyalty encourages customers to choose one brand over the other, and repeatedly purchase from the chosen brand.
 When consumers are loyal to a business, they value the traits of the company, quality of the services, or other inherent factors over the cost or ease of access to products.

-Customer loyalty has a significant impact on businesses because it defines some of a business’s most valuable customers.
-It also defines those customers that a business typically prioritizes keeping happy.
-It is cheaper for a company to maintain loyal customers than it is to acquire new customers.
+Customer loyalty has a significant impact on brands because it defines some of its most valuable customers.
+It also identifies those customers that a business typically prioritizes keeping happy.
+It is cheaper for a company to maintain loyal clients than it is to acquire new ones.
 Additionally, loyal customers are often good sources of referral and can serve as brand advocates.

-The Impact of COVID-19 on User Behaviour and eCommerce
+The impact of COVID-19 on user behavior and eCommerce

 With brick and mortar stores and businesses closing due to COVID-19 restrictions, the way that business is done had to change.
 While this could have meant simply less consumerism, and has in some sectors, some purchases continue to be necessary.
 For example, food, toiletries, household goods, and in many cases, technology.

-Pre-COVID, many consumers were already familiar if not comfortable making purchases online.
+Pre-COVID, many consumers were already familiar, if not comfortable, with making purchases online.
 The growth of Amazon in the consumer field and software as a service (SaaS) in the business field has been a clear trend.
 This made the transition to fully or primarily digital purchases an easier one for many during the COVID crisis.

 According to research by eMarketer, around 75% of consumers surveyed in March 2020 said they intended to avoid physical stores and over half avoided shops in general.
 This has led to significant growth in eCommerce.

-While you can still trust the classic methods of improving customer loyalty, there are also a few COVID-specific actions you can take.
+While you can still trust the classic ways to increase customer loyalty, there are also a few COVID-specific actions you can take.
 These steps can help you retain your current customers and possibly bring in some new ones.

 Offer exclusive hours or items for at-risk groups

-If you have a physical location, one of the biggest efforts you can take is to offer at-risk groups special hours.
+If you have a physical location, one of the biggest efforts you can take is to offer at-risk groups special hours to improve customer loyalty.
 Several retailers, such as Target, Walmart, Whole Foods, and Publix, already started implementing this strategy.

 While these hours reduce your overall number of shoppers during that period (not necessarily a bad thing) they may also draw out those who are otherwise choosing not to shop.
 For example, the elderly or those with compromised immune systems.
 Offering special accommodations can also signal to customers that their safety is a priority and help you acknowledge their value to your business.

-For online stores, offering special items or pricing can be an effective strategy.
-For example, you can grant discounts to healthcare or essential workers.
-Or, you can include add-ons like masks for free or a nominal fee.
+For online stores, offering special items or pricing might become a win-win.
+For instance, you can grant discounts to healthcare or essential workers.
+Plus, you can include add-ons like masks for free or for a nominal fee.
 Another strategy may be to include personal notes thanking customers for their purchases during these trying times.